juju/docs/src/en/experts-sla.md

 One professional support option available to you as a Juju operator is to enlist the help of a *Juju Expert*.

-A Juju Expert is a support partner, backed by Canonical Ltd, which deploys and supports infrastructure based on Juju.
+A Juju Expert is a Canonical Ltd. support partner, which deploys and supports infrastructure based on Juju.
 We call this type of arrangement a *managed solution*.

 Any support requests beyond the build, workload, and operation of a particular solution can be escalated, by the Expert, to Canonical by means of their Ubuntu Advantage support framework.
-The escalated support case will be treated by Canonical at the same support level currently ascribed to the partner.
-Hence, support level names used by both a Juju Expert and by Canonical are the same:
+The escalated support case will be treated by Canonical at the same support level currently ascribed to the partner (Essential, Standard, or Advanced).
+See

- - Essential
- - Standard
- - Advanced

-See [Ubuntu Advantage for Servers][ubuntu-advantage-servers] for more information on Canonical support levels.
+[Ubuntu Advantage for Servers][ubuntu-advantage-servers] for more information on Canonical support levels.

 The Juju Expert will provide details such as support levels and costs on a per-solution basis but ultimately an SLA will be conferred upon a specific Juju